IVSoftware/wpf-splash/README.md

 Since the underlying issue is the same for WPF as it is for WinForms, I'm going to port an earlier [answer](https://stackoverflow.com/a/75534137/5438626) and make it work for WPF.
-I'll start with the _how_, and then .
+If you like, you can [clone](https://github.com/IVSoftware/wpf-splash.git) it from my GitHub repo and see if this looks like the kind of behavior you want, and if so I'll start with the _how_, and then explain the rationale of about it in this manner.

+___

-Everything you need to do is in the `Loaded` event handler here in the `MainWindow` constructor.
+If you have a `Splash` window class, and have added to it an awaitable `Show()` method, then everything you need to do in `MainWindow` is in the `Loaded` event handler here in the `MainWindow` constructor.

 ```
 public MainWindow()
 {
-    // 1.
-Minimize the window
+    // Minimize the window
     WindowState = WindowState.Minimized;
-    // 2.
-Hide TaskBar icon so there's no temptation to un-minimizing it until we say so!
+    // Hide TaskBar icon so there's no temptation to un-minimizing it until we say so!
     ShowInTaskbar = false;
-    // 3.
-This might be old habits, but I always feel better with a small visual footprint
+    // This might be old habits, but I always feel better with a small visual footprint
-    //    in case there's spurious flicker when the window creation occure.
+    // in case there's spurious flicker when the window creation occurs.
     Width = 0;
     Height = 0;
+    WindowStyle = WindowStyle.None;

     InitializeComponent();